kostantinos-papadamou/pseudoscience-paper/README.md

 #### - Google Chrome version and User-Agent of our crawler:
-If you find problems running our framework (i.e., the browser is closing right after you start an experiment), then this probably due to a mismatch between the declared ChromeDriver downloaded, the User-Agent declared in ```youtubeauditframework/utils/config.py``` and the current version of your installed Google Chrome.
+If you find problems running our framework (i.e., the browser is closing right after you start an experiment), then this probably due to a mismatch between the declared ChromeDriver downloaded, the User-Agent declared in ```youtubeauditframework/utils/YouTubeAuditFrameworkConfig.py``` and the current version of your installed Google Chrome.
 It is better if all these three match and you can start by finding the version of your installed browser in its "About Google Chrome" section.
 You can download the ChromeDriver that matches your installed Google Chrome and Operating System from <a href="https://chromedriver.chromium.org/downloads">here</a>.
-Last, if you do not use the recommended ChromeDriver version then make sure that you update USer-Agent string in ```youtubeauditframework/utils/config.py```.
+Last, if you do not use the recommended ChromeDriver version then make sure that you update User-Agent string in ```youtubeauditframework/utils/YouTubeAuditFrameworkConfig.py```.

 #### - Regular updates of YouTube's HTML/CSS codebase:
 Automated functionalities of framework, like getting the recommended videos of a given video, or deleting the watching history